 Installing a septic tank makes for a relatively easy solution for dealing with sewage and wastewater as long as it is regularly emptied and maintained.

-Here is some vital information regarding septic tanks and how to maintain them to keep things flowing smoothly.
+Here is a diagram regarding how septic tank work and how to maintain them to keep things flowing smoothly.
 The infographic below helps to explain how a typical domestic septic tank works after installation.

 How does a Septic Tank Work?